Should Investors Worry About V - GuruFocus.com

-Over the past year, Kevin Williams has sold 500000 shares in total.
+Over the past year, Dan Bodner has sold 253674 shares in total.

-In other words, the recent sell was the only time that Kevin Williams sold shares over the past year.
-It is possible that they have recently changed their mind about the stock due to some unfavorable development.
+This means that Dan Bodner has been selling their company’s stock over a longer term.
+This could actually be a positive sign for the stock, contrary to expectations.
+When insiders sell frequently, it could be because their company issues a lot of stock options to pay executives.
+The executives will then sell some of the new shares for cash.
+Of course, it is also possible that the selling was due to insiders becoming more bearish on the stock.
+Investors should be cautious when evaluating insider selling.

 Insider trends